yudong-94/personal-website/_posts/projects/2020-01-01-MakeOverMonday2020.md

 The datasets are published each week at: [MakeoverMonday Datasets](http://www.makeovermonday.co.uk/data/).

+Please notice that all the visualizations are designed for desktop view, so it is recommended to view them on a desktop device.
 You can also find all vizzes in [my Tableau Gallery](https://public.tableau.com/profile/yu.dong#!/).

 <table>
 <thead style="display:block;width:100%;">